Rose City Therapists

 With experience working in healthcare and public education, Michelle understands the complexities and demands that so many members of our community experience.

-Michelle is committed to addressing cultural issues around bias, racism, equity, and injustices for communities of color and those with diverse backgrounds.
+She is committed to addressing cultural issues around bias, racism, equity, and injustices for communities of color and those with diverse backgrounds.
 Her engagement with anti-racism learning is active, ongoing, and explicit.

 Michelle is collaborative, encouraging, and playful.
 She focuses on helping clients to identify their resilience and strength to overcome obstacles, and she offers a safe place to be open and honest without fear of judgment.
 She has experience working with children and adults struggling with depression, anxiety, women’s health issues, infertility and pregnancy, post-partum, life transitions, parenting issues, and addiction.
 Michelle approaches therapy with a trauma-informed lens and relies on her background and education in Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Strength-Based Therapy, Solution-Focused Therapy, Play Therapy, and Dialectical Behavioral Therapy.